-Now let’s turn it around: you’re a medieval market vendor, and you’ve just set up in a new town and gotten new papers.
-You know your emails are high quality and that the castle-dwellers will appreciate them.
+Now let’s turn it around: You’re a medieval market vendor, and you’ve just set up in a new town and gotten new papers.
+You know your emails are high-quality and the castle-dwellers will appreciate them.
 How do you convince the gatekeeper to let you in and form a profitable relationship?

 Bring another small load of emails you know will be opened.
-Work your volume up so that each day the Gatekeeper notices you’re getting good opens and clicks and people aren’t complaining.
+Work your volume up so each day the gatekeeper notices you’re getting good opens and clicks and people aren’t complaining.

 You may have a disadvantage if your new IP had spammers on it in the past and is starting out untrusted.
 Also, if you’re leaving an abusive IP, the bad reputation may partially stick to the domain.